Whether you live in Australia, or are planning a visit sometime soon, there is so much to see and do.

 Well, wonder no more!
-We took a quick poll in the Chic Living office, and came up with 7 natural – and manmade – wonders of Australia that should definitely go on your bucket list!
+We took a quick poll over a coffee in the Chic Living office, and came up with 7 natural – and manmade – wonders of Australia that should definitely go on your bucket list!

 Wonders of Australia #1 – Uluru

 Uluru – formerly known as Ayer’s Rock – is in the very heart of Australia.

 Climbing the rock is discouraged, out of respect for the traditional indigenous owners who consider it to be a sacred site.

 However you can still do a walk around, and don’t forget to visit at sunrise and/or sunset (with a glass of bubbly in hand!) for the magical vista generated by the changing light.